sepp2k/TeSSLa-mirror/README.md

 ## Docker Image

-TeSSLa is also available as part of the [TeSSLa docker image](https://gitlab.isp.uni-luebeck.de/tessla/tessla-docker), which is especially useful if you want to use TeSSLa on instrumented C code.
+TeSSLa is also available as part of the TeSSLa docker image, which is especially useful if you want to use TeSSLa on instrumented C code.
+See [https://www.tessla.io/rv-tutorial](https://www.tessla.io/rv-tutorial) for more infos.

 ## Project Structure